rubygems/gemstash/docs/gemstash-authorize.1.md

 -   `--key SECURE_KEY`: Specify the API key to affect.
 This should be the actual key value, not a name.
 This option is required when using `--remove` but is optional otherwise.
 If adding an authorization, using this will either create or update the permissions for the specified API key.
 If missing, a new API key will always be generated.
 Note that a key can only have a maximum length of 255 chars.

 -   `--remove`: Remove an authorization rather than add or update one.
 When removing, permission values are not allowed.
 The `--key <secure-key>` option is required.

+-   `--name`: Optional, specifies an identifiable name for the respective key.
+Useful if you are assigning these to users or systems, and want to keep track.